 The Institute is unique to the UMN’s Center for Leadership Education in Maternal and Child Public Health, and complements the MCH Program curriculum.
 The goal of the Institute is to build MCH competency knowledge and professional skills, ensuring that there are adequate numbers of knowledgeable and highly skilled public health leaders working in–and elevating the needs of–MCH populations.

-In 2021-2022, workshops will also center on the LIFE (Leadership, Interdisciplinary, Family-centered & Equity) Framework, developed by Dr. Sharon Milberger at MI LEND, and which offers a different way to conceptualize the 12 MCH Leadership Competencies.
+Workshops center on the LIFE (Leadership, Interdisciplinary, Family-centered & Equity) Framework, developed by Dr. Sharon Milberger at MI LEND, and which offers a different way to conceptualize the 12 MCH Leadership Competencies.

 Trainings are held virtually via Zoom.